 A.T.
-Still University's Arizona School of Health Sciences (ATSU-ASHS) invites applications for a full-time faculty member in the inaugural program in speech-language pathology in the Department of Audiology and Speech-Language Pathology.
+Still University's Arizona School of Health Sciences (ATSU-ASHS) invites applications for a full-time, exempt faculty member in the inaugural program in speech-language pathology in the Department of Audiology and Speech-Language Pathology.
 We are seeking vibrant and innovative individuals at the assistant or associate professor level.
 Appointment will be for 12 months with rank and salary commensurate with academic credentials and experience.
 Position to begin July of 2022.

 The cornerstone of the inaugural speech-language pathology program is the education of bilingual speech-language pathologists and clinicians with a focus in culturally responsive practices.
 The new faculty member should value diversity, interprofessional practice and education, and support the mission of the university for whole person healthcare dedicated to providing an education to meet the needs of a diverse student body and healthcare community.